wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

     If the applications are not configured, structures of all APIs are grouped in one tree.

-2. Enable traffic analysis with API Discovery in Wallarm Console → **Settings** → **API Discovery**.
+1. Enable traffic analysis with API Discovery in Wallarm Console → **Settings** → **API Discovery**.
 You may enable API Discovery for all applications or only the selected ones.

     ![!API Discovery – Settings](../images/about-wallarm-waf/api-discovery/api-discovery-settings.png)

+    !!! info "Access to API Discovery settings"
+    Only administrators of your company Wallarm account can access the API Discovery settings.
+Contact your administrator if you do not have this access.

 Once the API Discovery module is enabled, it will start the traffic analysis and API structure building.
 The API structure will be displayed in the **API Discovery** section of Wallarm Console.

+## API structure visualization

-The **API Discovery** section is available only to the users of the following [roles](../user-guides/settings/users.md#user-roles):
+The built API structure is presented at the **API Discovery** section.
+The section is only available to the users of the following [roles](../user-guides/settings/users.md#user-roles):

 * **Administrator** or **Analyst** for usual Wallarm nodes.
 * **Global Administrator** or **Global Analyst** for the multi-tenant Wallarm nodes.

-## API structure visualization

 To provide users with familiar format of API representation, Wallarm visualizes the discovered API structure in a **Swagger-like manner**.